Xenoblade Chronicles (video game): Xenoblade Chronicles 3D

 A port for the New Nintendo 3DS, titled Xenoblade Chronicles 3D, was released worldwide in April 2015.
 It features StreetPass functionality, as well as compatibility with the Shulk amiibo.
 The port was originally announced in August 2014 alongside the New Nintendo 3DS.
 The port was co-developed by Monster Games, a frequent collaborator with Nintendo on well-received ports.
 They were requested for the job by Nintendo as the staff at Monolith Soft were already working on the next Xenoblade title.
 Development on the port started between Autumn and Winter 2013 initially for the original Nintendo 3DS, but initial testing showed that the original platform lacked the memory and power to effectively run the game, since the Wii's processing capabilities were greater than the regular 3DS.
 Hearing about the New 3DS, it was decided to use its increased processing power to realize the game's ambition.
 Its increased power made the port possible, and its button layout, with the inclusion of the ZL and ZR shoulder buttons and the C-Stick, meant that the original Wii Classic Controller button layout could be used without adjustment.
 As part of the alterations made to the title, much of the on-screen information was moved down to the bottom Touch screen so as to de-clutter the top screen, while the layout was carefully arranged so as to maintain the feel of the original as much as possible.

 To maintain a steady frame rate and the seamless transitions between environments, unspecified "technical tricks" were used.
 They also worked hard to include 3D capacity despite the resultant technical difficulties.
 The most difficult part of the development was getting the game's scale to work within the new hardware.
 This entailed the creation of a new graphics engine with a custom visibility culling and complex level of detail systems.
 All of the environments were rebuilt and optimized for the new system while keeping the original aesthetic intact.
-The reason given for porting the game to the New 3DS rather than the Wii U home console was that the length of the game could be intimidating for the modern gamer, who was becoming more used to on-the-go, quick gaming sessions.
+The reason given for porting the game to the New 3DS rather than the Wii U home console was that the length of the game could be intimidating for the average gamer, who may not have enough free time to sink large amounts of time into home console games.

 Xenoblade Chronicles: Definitive Edition

 An expanded remaster of the original game, Xenoblade Chronicles: Definitive Edition, was announced in September 2019 during a Nintendo Direct presentation.
-In addition to enhanced visuals, remastered music, an updated user interface, and other quality-of-life improvements, such as utilizing the current model artstyle and graphics that were first used in the sequel Xenoblade Chronicles 2, the Definitive Edition also includes a new epilogue scenario titled Future Connected, which centers on the character Melia and is set one year after the main game's events.
+It includes enhanced visuals, remastered music, an updated user interface, and other quality-of-life improvements, such as utilizing an art style and graphics similar to Xenoblade Chronicles 2.
+It also includes a new epilogue scenario titled Future Connected, set one year after the main game's events and focuses on Melia.
 It was released worldwide for the Nintendo Switch on 29 May 2020.